jlelong/LaTeX-Workshop-wiki/FAQ.md

 - by adding the `--max-print-line` option to the compilers.
 This is automatically done within the extension and works for the MiKTeX distribution.
 Unfortunately, some compilers such as `lualatex` do not understand this option and may therefore fail.
 To disable the automatic addition of this option, set `latex-workshop.latex.option.maxPrintLine.enabled` to `false`.

 Note that when log messages are hard wrapped, the _Problems Pane_ is likely to be messed up.

+## Encoding issues with file names in the Problem Pane

+If you experience encoding issues with file names displayed in the Problem Pane, you can try to set `latex-workshop.message.convertFilenameEncoding` to `false`.

 ## I cannot use `ctrl`+`alt` in a shortcut